aldumas/kb/ruby/task-control-enumeration-order-of-hash-values.md

 We'll explore two main approaches:
 1. Change the receiver of the `each` message.
 The idea is this: instead of passing the `Hash` into `Job.perform_all`, we'll pass a different object whose `each` method will `yield` the `Job`s in order of priority.
 We'll explore a few different options.
-2. Change the method that gets run when `jobs_hash` receives the `each` message.
+2. Keep the same receiver but change the method that gets run when `jobs_hash` receives the `each` message.
 Here, we'll pass in the `Hash` but we will patch it so that a different method runs when `Job.perform_all` calls `each` on it.

 ## Approach 1: Change the receiver of the `each` message